 Our experienced staff review the preferences of all incoming students — more than 5,000 people — and assigns rooms in order to accommodate the greatest number of preferences for the largest number of students.
 Our process is designed to reduce stress and frustration and result in a room assignment that meets as many of your individual preferences as possible.

 No. Our goal is to find a room that matches as many of your preferences as possible, with priority given to your roommate and learning community or FIG of choice.

 You can change your preference form as many times as you like.
 Updating your form does not change your priority submission date.

 Unless you’re in a single room, you most likely have a roommate.
 You’ll get your roommate’s name and email as soon as you’re both assigned.

 When we assign rooms, we prioritize what’s going to contribute most to your academic success.
 So the first criteria we look at are your FIG and learning community.
+Each FIG is limited to 15–20 students.
 After FIGs, we look at roommates.
-Finally, we work to fulfill as many of your preferences as we can.
+Finally, we work to fulfill as many of your other preferences as we can.

 To assign roommates, we need to have mutual agreement.
 Make sure your roommate tagged you in their preference forms.
 Also, make sure they submitted their housing and dining contract and paid their enrollment fee.

 Returning students have first pick of our housing inventory.
-Next year, you'll enjoy be able to select your specific room.
+Next year, you'll enjoy being able to select your specific room.

 That depends.
 Campus is extremely walkable, and it’s easy to get downtown on foot.
-You can rent bicycles for free from Mizzou Bike Share or use the Tiger Line shuttle to get across campus or to Columbia Mall.
+The Tiger Line shuttle runs across campus and Columbia seven days a week.